 He has received several awards in recognition of his clinical research and discoveries, including the Beecham Award for Research Excellence (1985), the Ralston Purina Small Animal Research Award (1987), the Carnation Award for outstanding contributions to feline medicine (1988), the Merit Award of the Veterinary Medical Association (VMA) of New York City (1989), the British Small Animal Veterinary Association (BSAVA) Bougelat Award for outstanding contributions to small animal practice (1993), The Daniels Award for excellence in the advancement of knowledge concerning small animal endocrinology (1991-1997, 1999, and 2001), The Excellence in Feline Research Award, presented by the American Veterinary Medical Foundation and sponsored by The Winn Feline Foundation (1997), the Alumni of the Year Award, The Animal Medical Center (1998), the Award for Outstanding Humanitarian Service from the Bide-A-Wee Association for more than a quarter century of dedicated research in endocrine disorders of dogs and cats (2002).
 Dr. Peterson received the Outstanding Service to Veterinary Medicine Award from the VMA of New York City (2008), the Presidential Service Citation from the VMA of New York City (2011), and the Presidential Citation from the New York State Veterinary Medical Society (2011).
-Most recently, Dr. Peterson was named Veterinarian of the Year by the VMA of New York City (2012) and Outstanding Speaker of the Year by the New York State Veterinary Conference (2013).
+Dr. Peterson was named Veterinarian of the Year by the VMA of New York City (2012) and Outstanding Speaker of the Year by the New York State Veterinary Conference (2013).
 Most recently, the International Society of Feline Medicine (ISFM) and Hill’s Pet Nutrition gave Dr. Peterson the Award for Outstanding Contributions to the Advancement of Feline Medicine.
 In 2018, Dr, Peterson was awarded the Robert W. Kirk Award for Professional Excellence by the American College of Internal Medicine (ACVIM).
 In recognition of his outstanding service and multiple contributions to veterinary endocrinology, he was awarded honorary, life-long membership by both the European Society for Veterinary Endocrinology (2018) and Society for Comparative Endocrinology (2019).